Lorti/manu.ninja/_posts/2016-10-23-using-web-technologies-for-a-pull-to-refresh-animation.md

 ## Closing animation

-The closing animation is used at the end of the animation or if the users lifts her finger or releases her mouse button before triggering the animation.
+The closing animation is used at the end of the animation or if the users lifts their finger or releases their mouse button before triggering the animation.

 ``` js
 const progress = timestamp - start;